 1842 The first expedition of John C. Fremont to Wyoming occurred in 1842.
 On July 21, his party left Fort Laramie and traveled between the North Platte and Laramie Rivers.
-Ten miles west of the fort they came to a “very large spring” called “the Warm Spring”.
-This spring, also known as Warm Springs, Big Springs, the Emigrants’ Wash Tub, and the Emigrants’ Laundry Tub became a popular camping spot along the Oregon Trail.
+Ten miles west of the fort, they came to a “very large spring” called “the Warm Spring”.
+This spring, known as Warm Springs, Big Springs, the Emigrants’ Wash Tub, and the Emigrants’ Laundry Tub, became a popular camping spot along the Oregon Trail.

-1894 Frannie Post Office was established on July 21, 1894.
-It was named after Frannie Norris, daughter of Jack Norris, who came into the country in 1886.
+1894 Frannie Post Office was established, named after Frannie Norris, the daughter of Jack Norris, who came into the country in 1886.